subelsky/html5tutorial/README.markdown

     Note the doctype that starts this file.
 That's all you need to do to indicate to the browser that you want to use the latest, greatest version of HTML.
     The boilerplate also shows the use of new HTML5 semantic tags `<header>` and `<footer>`.
 You can use these instead of less semantic code such as `<div id="header"></div>`.

 3. Open up the index.html file in your browser.
-Then activate your JavaScript console.
+Then activate your JavaScript console (in Chrome, go to the View menu, choose Developer, then choose JavaScript console; in Safari, hit option-Apple-C).
 You should see the message "You have a working console".
 If you don't see this message you should install Firebug or switch to a different browser.
 You will have a hard time completing this tutorial without a working console.

     That message was created by the file `js/tutorial.js`.
 I'll be using that file for all of our application code.